yimindai0521/ACBalancing/README.md

 ## Overview

 The R package ACBalancing implements several approximate balancing methods, such as the univariate approximate balancing method in [Minimal dispersion approximately balancing weights: asymptotic properties and practical considerations](https://doi.org/10.1093/biomet/asz050), the Mahalanobis balancing method in [Mahalanobis balancing: a multivariate perspective on approximate covariate balancing](https://arxiv.org/abs/2204.13439), and the hierarchically regularized entropy balancing method in [Hierarchically Regularized Entropy Balancing](http://dx.doi.org/10.2139/ssrn.3807620), for estimating average treatment effects (ATE) or average treatment effects in controlled or treated groups (ATC or ATT).
-It includes Mahalanobis balancing and high-dimensional Mahalanobis balancing method.

 ## Installation

 You can install the development version of ACBalancing from [GitHub](https://github.com/) with: